 2) Catelyn Stark

 Catelyn is from House Tully and married into House Stark.
 She is a devoted mother and is fiercely protective of her children.
 Catelyn has some independent political influences.
 A former ward of her father’s, Petyr Baelish, known as “Littlefinger”, is the king’s master of coin and one of his closest advisers in King’s Landing.

 3) Robb Stark

-Robb Stark was a major character in the first, second, and third seasons.
+Robb Stark was a major character in the first, second, and third seasons of Game of Thrones.
 Apart from being a loving brother to his true-born siblings, he was also very close to his bastard brother Jon Snow.

 4) Arya and Sansa Stark

 Daughters of Catelyn and Ned, the two of them are a not to be reckoned with.
 While Sansa likes being all dressed up and dreams about being queen, Arya on the other hand practices sword-fighting and everything else that doesn’t involve dressing up.
 She’s a total badass.

 5) Bran and Rickon Stark

 Sons of Ned and Catelyn, Bran and Rickon when things begin to take a turn for the worst.
 They’re going to play a major role in the sixth season of Game of Thrones.